San José de Suaita

-San José de Suaita is a former industrial village (mill town) located about 200 km north of Bogotá in the Department of Santander, Colombia.
+San José de Suaita is a former industrial village and corregimiento of the municipality of Suaita.
+Located about 200 km north of Bogotá in the Department of Santander, Colombia.
 It became a corregimiento in 1924, by decision of the local council.

 Population

 There are 1,212 residents (323 urban, and 989 rural).
 There are 280 households, of which 40.2% have children under 18, 59.8% are single-person, and 9.2% include a person over the age of 65.
 The average family size is 4.35.
 San José de Suaita is transforming from an industrial town to an agricultural one.
 There are very few jobs remaining, and many people are leaving for larger cities.